 |NAIC Complaint Index||3.88|

 Erie Insurance: Best Policy for Coverages That Cost Extra with Other Insurers

-Erie homeowners insurance stands out for offering coverages that most insurers charge extra for or don’t offer, or only do so in a limited capacity.
+Erie homeowners insurance in Washington D.C. stands out for offering coverages that most insurers charge extra for.

 Erie offers replacement cost coverage as standard in its policy, which most companies charge extra for as an add-on.